-In fact, a feeling of purpose has been linked to higher motivation, commitment, and productivity, all of which are positive emotional states that can contribute to happiness and, by extension, stop you being unhappy in your workplace.
+In fact, a feeling of purpose of life has been linked to higher motivation, commitment and productivity, all of which are positive emotional states that can contribute to happiness and, by extension, stop you being unhappy in your workplace.

-Purpose in careers, such as nursing, can relieve work unhappiness
+Purpose in careers, such as nursing, means happy work

 For example, think about the people who built great European monuments, like cathedrals and bridges.
 Their work would have been physically demanding and they may not have loved it, but they built something that was enjoyed for many generations to come.
 If you're struggling to find meaning in your work, take some time to consider it more deeply.